 However, fully compliant Smart meters are not currently available for some business customers.
 This is an industry wide issue.

-In the meantime, AMR meters enable customers to take advantage of access to their data profile to manage their energy consumption now instead of waiting for Smart metering.
+In the meantime, AMR smart meters enable customers to take advantage of access to their data profile to manage their energy consumption now instead of waiting for the next wave of Smart metering.

-There may also be instances where some meters cannot be changed to a Smart meter (for example, if the electric or gas metered supply is to a particularly large volume site – at this stage, Smart meter technology cannot yet support these sites).
+There may also be instances where some meters require an AMR smart meter (for example, if the electric or gas metered supply is to a particularly large volume site – at this stage, the next wave of Smart meter technology cannot yet support these sites).